 Students complete placements within social work settings of 70 days in year 2 and 100 days in year 3.
 The majority of placements are in Worcestershire and will often require students to be able to travel to and whilst on placement.

 The course is validated by Birmingham City University (BCU).
-On completing the programme, students receive their degree from BCU and are eligible to apply for entry to the register as a social worker with the Health and Care Professions Council.
+On completing the programme, students receive their degree from BCU and are eligible to apply to register as a social worker.

 You will be taught by experienced and enthusiastic staff, most of them qualified and registered social workers.
 All our staff maintain active links with partner agencies and practitioners.

 The course also has a high level of practitioner and service user input and involvement into teaching.

 Students are required to pay for DBS checks during the course of the programme.
 More